JetBrains/guide/site/django/tutorials/django-docker/production-ready/index.md

 Next, update the Docker Compose file and run it to check everything is working fine as expected.

+On line 5, I included `dockerfile: Dockerfile`.
+This indicates the specific Dockerfile to build the image.
+In this scenario, it's titled "Dockerfile" and resides in the same directory.
+Although not mandatory, if you are using a different name for the Dockerfile, then you must specify it.

 ![step4](./images/24.png)

 Cool!
 Everything seems to be working fine, without any hiccups.